 We invite you to become part of this dynamic and engaged community of learners!

-If you are interested in learning more about graduate study in the Department of Sustainable Technology and the Built Environment, please contact the Graduate Program Director, Dr. Jeff Ramsdell at email@example.com.
+If you are interested in learning more about graduate study in the Department of Sustainable Technology and the Built Environment, please contact the interim Graduate Program Director, Dr. Brian Raichle at firstname.lastname@example.org.
 Campus visits are welcomed.
 Formal application to the program is made through the online admissions page on the Graduate School website.
 Admission decisions are based on your personal statement of goals, three letters of recommendation, your undergraduate GPA, and your combined GRE Verbal and Quantitative scores.

 There are two admission deadlines: July 1 (for Fall enrollment), and November 1(for Spring enrollment).
 In order to be considered for available scholarships for the coming academic year, applications must be completed by March 1.
 Applicants should be aware that available spaces may fill before the posted application deadlines.